toggledbits/Switchboard-Vera/README.md

 **NOTE:** Version 2018.11.21 of openLuup, or higher, is required to run Switchboard.

 Installation of Switchboard is best done from the AltAppStore.

-Because openLuup does not include a core set of device and service files that Vera provides, after installing Switchboard, you must also install the necessary device files manually.
-This is pretty easy:

-1. Download the files from the "openLuup" subdirectory in the Github repository.
-2. Copy the files to your openLuup installation, into the same directory as that into which Switchboard has been installed (e.g. the directory containing the D_Switchboard1.xml file).
+Find it.
+Click it.
+Done.

 ## Creating Virtual Switches